rmjordas/awesome-vue/content/components-and-libraries/ui-components.md

 - [el-data-table](https://github.com/FEMessage/el-data-table) - base on element-ui, makes crud easilys
 - [DevExtreme Vue Grid](https://devexpress.github.io/devextreme-reactive/vue/grid/) - High-performance plugin-based Vue data grid for Bootstrap.
 - [vue-ads-table-tree](https://github.com/arnedesmedt/vue-ads-table-tree) - A vue Table component, with filtering, sorting and pagination.
 Rows can have child rows, so a tree structure can be build.
 It also supports async calls to load rows from the backend.
 It's build with the css framework [tailwindcss](https://tailwindcss.com/docs/what-is-tailwind/)
+- [Syncfusion Data Grid for Vue](https://github.com/syncfusion/ej2-vue-grids) - Displays and manipulates tabular data with features such as paging, sorting, filtering, editing, and grouping.

 ## Notification